MilesGorman/Ancilla-Free-Preparation-of-Stabilizer-States/README.md

 The algorithm begins with a set of stabilizer generators for the code.
 Suppose we have two such stabilizers: $XIZZ$ and $ZZZX$.
 The algorithm selects one stabilizer to encode first.
 (The selection method is described later.)
 Let’s say it picks $XIZZ$.
 Say
 $XIZZ$ is chosen.
 The first step is to apply single-qubit gates—specifically Hadamard and phase gates—to convert all $X$ and $Y$ operators into $Z$-s.
-Next, CNOTs are applied to remove all but one Pauli-$Z$.
+Next, CNOTs are applied to remove all but one Pauli $Z$.
 For instance, applying two CNOTs (both targeting the first qubit and controlled on the third and fourth qubits respectively) propagating $ZIZZ$ to $ZIII$.
 These gates are also applied to all the other stabilziers: $ZZZX$ here.